California State Polytechnic University, Pomona: Distinctions

-The university boasts many nationally acclaimed academic colleges and programs.
 With approximately 5,000 students, its college of Engineering is the second largest in the California State University system.
 The university has the largest Mechanical Engineering, Electrical Engineering, Civil Engineering, and Construction Engineering programs in the CSU, and is the only campus to offer an Engineering Technology focus.

 Just behind Cal State Fullerton, the university has the second largest Business Administration major in the CSU with nearly 5,000 students.
 Its Hospitality program is the largest in the CSU and one of the largest in all of the US, with approximately 1,000 students enrolled.
 Overall, the university holds the fourth largest business college in the CSU.

 Rankings

-According to U.S. News & World Reports 2023 "Best Regional Universities West Rankings," Cal Poly Pomona is ranked 14th in the western United States for regional public schools whose highest degree is a Master's, 3rd in Top Public Schools, 4th for Most Innovative School, 6 in Best Undergraduate Teaching, 7 in Top Performers on Social Mobility (tie) and 26 in Best Value School.
-The same report ranked the College of Engineering for 10th out of undergraduate engineering schools in the U.S. where doctorates are not offered, with national program rankings of:
+According to U.S. News & World Reports 2025 "Best Regional Universities West Rankings," Cal Poly Pomona is ranked 3rd in the western United States for regional public schools whose highest degree is a Master's, 2nd in Top Public Schools, 2nd in Best Colleges for Veterans, 9 in Top Performers on Social Mobility (tie) and 27 in Best Value School.
+The same report ranked the College of Engineering for 10th (tie) out of undergraduate engineering schools in the U.S. where doctorates are not offered, with national program rankings of: